Palak-agarw/tree-canopy-loss/Tree_Canopy_Loss.md

 ### A closer look: neighborhood-level tree canopy change
-To better understand tree canopy change patterns, we analyze a neighborhood that has reached the 30% goal and one that is substantially below the goal.
+To better understand tree canopy change patterns, we randomly select one neighborhood which has reached the 30% goal (Upper Roxborough) and one which is substantially below it (Richmond) to analyze in greater detail.

 ```r
 paletteChange <- c("green", "orange", "purple")